Discrete Double Hilbert Transforms Along Polynomial Surfaces: Introduction

+\begin{remark} In Theorem 1.16 of \cite{B4} concerning the multi-parameter ergodic theorem associated with the graph case $(t_1,t_2,P(t_1,t_2))$, they assumed that the degree of $P$ with respect to each variable $t_1$ and $t_2$ is greater than $1$.
+So, they suggest a model example of the phase $ [\xi_1 t_1+\xi_3t_1t_2^2]$ below Conjecture 1.22 of \cite{B4}, which breaks their degree assumption since $P(t_1,t_2)=t_1t_2^2$ has degree 1 with respect to $t_1$.
+In this paper, without this degree constraint, we successfully handle the sum $\sum \frac{e^{2\pi i( \xi_1 t_1+\xi_2t_2+\xi_3P(t_1,t_2))}}{t_1t_2}$.
+To accomplish this, we introduce the double arc method in Section 3.2 and apply it to the most challenging part of the estimation in Section \ref{Sec72}. \end{remark}

-\end{remark} {\bf Organization}.
-In Section \ref{Sec2}, we define the Newton polyhedron and decomose $ {\bf H}^{\rm{discrete}}$ in terms of its dual faces.
-In Section \ref{Sec3}, we introduce the two-parameter circle method and sketch the proof of Main Theorem 1.
-In Section \ref{Sec4}, we discuss the two-parameter Weyl sum for the minor arc.
-In Section \ref{Sec5}, we revisit the $L^p(\mathbb{R}^3)$ boundedness of the continuous double Hilbert transform.
-In Section \ref{Sec6}, we estimate the major part to show the $\ell^2$ boundedness of ${\bf H}^{\rm{discrete}}$.
-In Section \ref{Sec7}, we prove the $\ell^p$ boundedness of ${\bf H}^{\rm{discrete}}$.
-In Section \ref{Sec8}, we finish Main Theorem 1 by giving a necessity proof.
-Through Sections \ref{Sec3}-\ref{Sec8}, we deal with the multiplier ${\bf H}^{\rm{discrete}}$ with respect to $(0,0,P(t_1,t_2))$.
-Finally in Section \ref{Sec9}, we finish the proof for the case $(t_1,t_2,P(t_1,t_2))$.
+{\bf Organization}.
+In Section \ref{Sec2}, we define the Newton polyhedron and state the results of the continuous multiple Hilbert transforms along polynomial surfaces.
+Next, we decompose the multiplier $H^{\rm{discrete}}_{(N_1,N_2)}$ in terms of its dual faces.
+In Section \ref{Sec3}, we introduce the two-parameter circle method and outline the proof of the main theorems.
+In Section \ref{Sec4}, we discuss the two-parameter Weyl sum for the minor arc and give a proof for the minor arc estimate.
+In Section \ref{Sec500}, we estimate the average Gauss sum and utilize it for proving the major-minor arc estimate.
+In Section \ref{Sec72}, we treat the hard case $P(t)=t_1R_1(t_2)+R_0(t_2)$.
+In Section \ref{Sec7}, we prove the estimate for major arcs ($\sharp$ and $\flat$).
+In Section \ref{Sec8}. we prove the $\ell^p$ boundedness of ${\bf H}^{\rm{discrete}}$ by using the Ionescu--Wainger multiplier method.
+In Section \ref{Sec9}, we give a necessity proof.\\